 Semi-structured files are a popular format for storing unstructured data due to their flexibility compared to traditional tabular or relational structures.
 The Files API is capable of handling semi-structured files with arbitrary nesting and can search and mask free-form text found with json values or xml tags and attributes.

-In some cases, you may also wish to mask a value based on the name of key in json files or the tag and attribute in xml files, similar to FieldShield’s approach to masking.
+In some cases, you may also wish to mask a value based on the name of the key in json files or the tag and attribute in xml files, similar to FieldShield’s approach to masking.
 Finally, you can also filter on which values will be searched by a Search Context using json/xml paths.

 To achieve the first use case, DarkShield supports the creation of JSON Path Matchers and XML Path Matchers to match on an entire value for keys that match a json path in json documents and for tags and attributes that match an XML path in XML documents: